-Read the safety decals before operating your unit.
+Read the safety decals before you operate the unit.
 The cautions and warnings are for your safety.
 Understand and follow all safety decals to avoid a personal injury or damage to the unit.

-If any safety decals become worn or damaged and cannot be read, order replacement decals from your local dealer.
+If any safety decals become worn or damaged, and cannot be read, order replacement decals from your local dealer.